mariorodvenUS/tcp_chat/README.md

 # tcp_chat
 Some kind of group chat made in python using tcp sockets.
 Still in development

-Las update: moving to docker!
+Last update: moving to docker!
+Now the client is in docker, still not in docker-hub